craigsapp/midifile/class/MidiMessage/index.md

 The MIDI message class contains the raw MIDI bytes which are stored in a Standard MIDI File.
 The class is inherited from vector<uchar>, so all [STL vector class functions](http://www.cplusplus.com/reference/vector/vector) can be used in this class.
+The
+   <span class="class-link" cname="MidiEvent">MidiEvent class</span>
-The [MidiEvent class](../MidiEvent) inherits these function from the MidiMessage class.
+inherits these function from the MidiMessage class.

 The first byte in the MIDI message is expected to be a command byte, which is a byte in the range from 0x80 to 0xff.
 Running status is not allowed in